 Windfoil manufacturers often mention that the carbon they use to make their hydrofoils is “high modulus”.
 But what does it mean exactly?

-Here is a small explanation:
+Here is a quick explanation:

 For stiffness, carbon fibers are categorized by performance according to the tensile modulus of the fiber.
 The most common units of measurements used are “pounds of force per square inch” (psi) or “gigapascals” (GPa).